 - 1 teaspoon Sugar free maple syrup

-In a bowl of water, soak all the dates for 30 minutes.
+In a bowl of hot tap water, soak all the dates for 10 minutes.

-- After 30 minutes, drain all the water from the dates.
+After 10 minutes, drain all the water from the dates, and chop roughly.

-- Make the Base: place all the ingredients for the base into a food process and blitz until combined
+- Make the Base: place 1/3 cup of the chopped dates, almonds, coconut oil and sea salt into a food process and blitz until combined

 Lightly spray 2 x 12 hole silicone mini muffin trays with coconut oil.
 Divide the base mixture into 16 portions and press firmly into the base of each muffin hole.
 Make sure to press it up the sides as well to create a "cup" that the caramel will sit in.